Profiles of the Little Rock Nine who integrated Central High

 TERRENCE ROBERTS

 Terrence Roberts entered Central High as a junior, completed the school year and moved with family to California, where he graduated from Los Angeles High School in 1959.
-He earned a bachelor's degree in sociology from California State University, Los Angeles, a master's in social welfare from UCLA and a doctorate in psychology from Southern Illinois University.
+He earned a bachelor's degree in sociology from California State University, Los Angeles, a master's in social welfare from the University of California at Los Angeles and a doctorate in psychology from Southern Illinois University.

-He was on the faculty at Pacific Union in the 1970s and was assistant dean at the UCLA School of Social Welfare from 1985 to 1993.
-He has written "Lessons from Little Rock" and "Simple, Not Easy: Reflections on Community, Social Responsibility and Tolerance."
+He was on the faculty at Pacific Union College in California in the 1970s and was assistant dean at the UCLA School of Social Welfare from 1985 to 1993.
+He has written the books "Lessons from Little Rock" and "Simple, Not Easy: Reflections on Community, Social Responsibility and Tolerance."

 ———